aws-samples/aws-fault-injection-simulator-workshop/workshop/content/030_basic_content/040_databases/020_rds_aurora_cluster_failover/_index.en.md

 mysql -h HOST -u USERNAME -p DBNAME
 ```

-you can then run fault injection queries and observe the effect on the test script, e.g.:
+you can then run fault injection queries as further explained in this [blog post](https://aws.amazon.com/blogs/architecture/perform-chaos-testing-on-your-amazon-aurora-cluster/) and observe the effect on the test script, e.g.:

 ```sql
 ALTER SYSTEM CRASH NODE;
 ```